vladkinoman/just-my-notes/games/game-recommendations.md

 Here are the best fightings according to [Reddit](https://www.reddit.com/r/Fighters/comments/8aodlb/best_fighting_games_of_all_time/):

 - Street Fighter Alpha 2 (the worst is 1, the 3rd one is slightly bad than the 2nd one).
 Street Fighter Alpha II is a different series than the Street Fighter II games.
 The Alpha series is quite good and a lot more varied than SF2 according to [Reddit](https://www.reddit.com/r/StreetFighter/comments/61wbxe/best_version_of_sfii/).

+  > SF 2 is the most important game in the series and is the mort important game in the genre.
+Nonetheless, people say Street Fighter III: 3rd Strike is the best in the series.

 - Super Street Fighter 2 Turbo is the best version of Street Fighter 2 (nonetheless, some people say that ST 2: Turbo is better than Super Turbo - e.g. audio).
 The best ways to play this game are through Hyper Street Fighter 2 for PS 2, Ultra SFII for the Switch, and the 30th Anniversary Collection for PS 3 and XBOX 360 according to [Reddit](https://www.reddit.com/r/StreetFighter/comments/7r0n54/what_is_the_difference_between_all_the_street/).

+- Street Fighter III: 3rd Strike is the most hyped game in the series.

+- What about modern SF?
+Ultra Street Figher lV is the most balanced because of patches.
+Nonetheless, SF V is more alive game than USF4.

 - Tekken 3.

 - Soulcalibur 2.

 ## Role-playing games